w5xd/Digi-Rite/README.md

 If you want to build DigiRite from these sources the prerequisites are:
 <ul>
 <li>Visual Studio 2017.
-The Community Edition (free) or any other.
+The Community Edition
 <li>Use VS to build the solution in submodule Digi-XDft/XDft.sln.
-Build all the configurations and platforms thatyou also want for this DigiRite build.
-That XDft solution requires the next item on this list:
+Build all the configurations and platforms that you also want for this DigiRite build.
+That XDft solution, in turn, requires the next item on this list:
 <li>A build of the git repo at https://github.com/w5xd/Digi-XDwsjt.
 That repo needs various third party components to build, or, alternatively, you can fetch the XDwsjtFT8SDk-<version-number>.7z already built.